AscentTracker/AsTra/tools/README.md

 AsTra Data Reporting
 =================

-You can plot AsTra CSV files in any way you want.

-These Linux flavored tools produce HTML+CSV files for dygraphs.js visualization library and Apache flavored www server.
+You can plot AsTra CSV files in any way you want, see [DATA.md](DATA.md) for field information.
+These Linux flavored tools produce HTML+CSV files for [dygraphs](http://dygraphs.com/) visualization library and Apache flavored www server.

 Software needed: